-A traumatic brain injury (TBI) is a sudden jolt to your head that changes the way your brain acts.
+A traumatic brain injury (TBI) is a sudden jolt to your head that temporarily changes the way your brain works.
 A TBI can change the way you think, act, feel, and move.
 Because everybody's brain is different, no two TBIs are the same.
-That means that your symptoms and recovery will be hard to predict.
+This means that your symptoms and recovery will be hard to predict.
 However, pain is one symptom that many people with TBI have.

-Because a TBI is caused by a brain shock, there may be an injury to the brain that causes pain.
+Because a TBI is caused by a jolt to the head, there may be an injury to the brain that causes pain.
 There may also be an injury to your neck or other parts of your body.
 The most common types of pain after a TBI are headache and neck pain.

-There is a chance that having a TBI will change your brain in a way that makes pain seem worse.
-Also, pain can make some other symptoms of a TBI worse.
+There is a chance that having a TBI will make you more sensitive to pain.
+Pain can make other symptoms of a TBI seem worse.
 Studies show that about half of people being treated for a TBI complain of long-lasting pain, also called chronic pain.

-Work with your TBI team to get your pain under control.
+Work with your primary healthcare provider or TBI provider to get your pain under control.
 Here's why: